 - Financial Risks

-- Reduced Cyber Security Exposure
+- Reduced Cyber Security Gaps

 1. Reputational Risks: Reputational risks due to cybersecurity incidents pose a threat to covered entities as it can destroy goodwill in the blink of an eye thereby reducing the public’s trust in an entity.
 Furthermore, the covered entities’ affiliations, mergers, integration and corporate alliances can be negatively impacted due to data breaches.

 2. Financial Risks: Beyond the direct cost of remediating a cyberattack and the indirect cost of damaged brand reputation, financial costs are direct and measured.
 For example, data breaches often lead to penalties from enforcement agencies such as the HHS OCR, legal fees, Third party fees, and victim restitution fees.
 OCR’s maximum penalty for a data breach is $1.5M plus progressive disciplinary actions for repeated failures.
 In a 2020 IBM Security report, the healthcare industry incurred the highest average cost of data breaches which amounted to approximately $7.1M per incident.
 While cybersecurity insurance may offset some of these financial costs, it’s generally in the best interest of covered entities to avoid the need to file such claims.